Financial-Times/n-auto-logger/README.md

 ````

 ### reserved field override
-`n-auto-logger` will append values to following reserved fields automatically, the values would be overriden by the key value of the same name in your `args/params/meta`
+`n-auto-logger` will append values to following reserved fields automatically, the values would be overriden by the key value of the same name in your `args/params/meta`, be cautious not to override them unintentionally.
 * `action` default to `callFunction.name`
 * `category` default to `FETCH_RESPONSE_ERROR/FETCH_NETWORK_ERROR/NODE_SYSTEM_ERROR/CUSTOM_ERROR`